glarue/bioinformatics_scripts/seq_from_fasta.README.md

 11111111111111111111111111111111111111111111111111111111111111111111111111111111
 ```

-`seq_from_fasta.py` will reformat the sequence for headers with multiple lines per sequence by default:
+For headers that have sequences across multiple lines, `seq_from_fasta.py` will output the sequence in a single line by default:

 ```
 $ seq_from_fasta.py dummy.fasta three